YubicoLabs/passkey-workshop/docs/docs/high_assurance/relying_party/banking_api.md

 As explained in the [Architecture section](/docs/high_assurance/architecture), the banking API (or the OAuth2 Resource Server as it is also called) can use the ACR value to determine the Level of Assurance associated with the authentication ceremony in order to implement a policy for authorizing bank transactions.

-Just like our Webauthn Relying Party application, the banking API is implemented using [Spring Boot](https://spring.io/projects/spring-boot).
+Just like our WebAuthn Relying Party application, the banking API is implemented using [Spring Boot](https://spring.io/projects/spring-boot).
 This means we do not need to implement any OAuth2 flows, as they are available as a module in [Spring Security](https://spring.io/projects/spring-security).
 Best of all, an OAuth2 Resource Server can be implemented very easily with [minimal configuration](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/jwt.html#oauth2resourceserver-jwt-minimalconfiguration).